How Long Is a 10 MB Video?

 How to fit a clip under 10 MB

-- Drop resolution to 720p if full HD is not required.
+- Drop to 720p if full HD is not required.

 - Lower frame rate from 60 to 30 for screen captures.

-- Pick H.264 for compatibility unless you know recipients decode HEVC.
+- Prefer H.264 for compatibility unless you know recipients decode HEVC.

-- Adjust quality or bitrate until the exported file is under the cap.
+- Lower quality or bitrate until the export sits under the cap.

-Step-by-step exports: compress video on Mac , compress video on Windows .
-For email-specific settings, see compress video for email on Mac .
-To hit 10 MB exactly, use compress video to target size on Mac .
+Step-by-step exports: compress video on Mac and compress video on Windows .
+To hit 10 MB without trial-and-error exports, use target size on Mac or target size on Windows .

-If you are 11 MB, another small quality step or an extra trim usually lands under 10 MB without visible damage on a laptop screen.
+If you land at 11 MB, one more trim or a small quality step usually clears 10 MB on a laptop review.

-On Mac, select the file in Finder and press ⌘I (Get Info).
-On Windows, right-click → Properties.
+On Mac, select the file in Finder and press ⌘I. On Windows, right-click → Properties.
 Compare size (not “size on disk”) to the limit.

-Some web forms measure the upload after compression on their side.
-If rejection persists at 9.8 MB, try 720p or a shorter trim rather than chasing the last kilobyte.
+Some forms measure after their own processing.
+If a 9.8 MB file still fails, try 720p or a shorter trim rather than chasing the last kilobyte.

 - Email attachment limitsCommon email attachment size limits for video, PDF, and images, plus practical ways to shrink files before you hit send.

-- Video size calculatorEstimate video file size from duration, resolution, frame rate, and bitrate.
-Formulas and tables for planning MP4 and MOV exports.
+- Video size calculatorEstimate video file size from duration, resolution, and bitrate.
+Use the formula and tables to plan MP4 exports before you re-encode.